 For each of our school supplies, we create an anchor chart.
-Before or right after our first time using each of the school supplies, we create an anchor about what the supply can do and what it cannot do!
+Before or right after our first time using each school supply, we create an anchor about what the supply can and cannot do!
 The students share the do’s and don’ts of each of the supplies so they have ownership in the procedures!
 This is key to a successful classroom: students must be allowed to take ownership of their classroom!
 They must have a voice in setting procedures and expectations.
 I tell my students that it is not MY classroom but OUR classroom.
 And it’s not MY stuff but OUR stuff!
 This ownership means we have more respect for our stuff!
 And we have less damage to our supplies!

 Cutting And Pasting And Number Practice

 After we make our anchor chart, our next back-to-school activity is designed to meet several objectives: fine motor skills, cutting, gluing, coloring, number recognition, and number order!
 And they’re fun!
 These are our school supply puzzles!
 We do the first few of these together so I can model how to do them.
 After we have done the first few, students do these independently which means I can have some time in the first weeks of school to pull small groups or pull kids one-on-one for assessment!

 Math And Literacy Centers